 Levil Aviation (levilaviation.com) sells a combined wing light beacon system.
 The unit looks like a mini fin which has a pressure sensor, transponder receiver, GPS receiver and an ADS-B Out system.
 It mounts on the belly of the aircraft and needs a separate GPS antenna, listens to your transponder code and sends out the ADS-B data.
 They even have an under the wing mounted unit, BOM.

 Dynon Avionics (www.dynonavionics.com) sells a portable ADS-B solution in the form of a small device capable running a weekend long and its called the DRX.
 It sits between the full blown and the do it your self Raspberry PI solutions.
-The DRX has a dual band ADS-B receiver and supports the GDL-90 protocol via Wifi to numerous compatible applications as Foreflight, FlyQ, SkyDemon and more.
+The DRX has a dual band ADS-B receiver and supports the GDL-90 protocol via Wifi to numerous compatible applications as Foreflight, FlyQ, SkyDemon (needs a barometric indication) and more.

 ForeFlight (foreflight.com/support/sentry/) also sells a portable ADS-B solution: its called the Sentry with similar capabilities but its only for the foreflight app.
-It does however have a AHRS backup, CO monitor, pressure sensor and 12 hour battery.
+It does however have an AHRS backup, CO monitor, pressure sensor and 12 hour battery.

-Note: ADS-B In works only when a ADS-B Out is triggered by an ground facility in the area or your own ADS-B Out transponder, only then you will see traffic on your ADS-B In solution.
+Note: ADS-B In works only when an ADS-B Out is triggered by an ground facility in the area or your own ADS-B Out transponder, only then you will see traffic on your ADS-B In solution.